No one can know what the future holds.

 “We want to invest in the future of emergency nursing.
 We understand the difficulties both new nurses and Emergency Departments face when going through the application/new-hire process.
 Our goal in developing this program is to contribute to a strong emergency nursing workforce.”

-– Janie Schumaker, Executive Director, BCEN
+– Janie Schumaker, Chief Executive Officer, BCEN

 As a soon-to-be graduate or recent RN, you’ve likely got the academic foundation and knowledge for a successful career.
 The BCEN EDvantage program is designed to supplement your education with authentic, in-depth learning and experience specific to the emergency department.
 Get up close and personal with the ins and outs of critical care, and set yourself apart from the rest of the crowd.
 Hiring managers, HR and team leaders want to see drive, motivation and passion — the BCEN EDvantage program shows them you’ve got what it takes.

 Are you ready to set yourself apart from the crowd and elevate your chances of securing a career in the ED?

 |Must be within 12 months of graduation.||Hold unrestricted US RN license or international equivalency.||Complete all program requirements within 12 months of initiating the program.
 Submit a $50 Program Application Fee.|